Worlds Collide (2020): Background

 Worlds Collide is a series of professional wrestling shows that began on January 26, 2019, when WWE held an interbrand tournament featuring wrestlers from their NXT, NXT UK, and 205 Live brands.
 The "Worlds Collide" name was subsequently adopted for a WWE Network series that aired in April 2019.
-During the Royal Rumble 2020 weekend announcements, WWE revealed that a second Worlds Collide event would air live on the WWE Network on January 25, 2020, and held at the Toyota Center in Houston, Texas, though unlike the previous year's event, it would only feature the NXT and NXT UK brands and not also 205 Live.
+During the Royal Rumble 2020 weekend announcements, WWE revealed that a second Worlds Collide event would air live on the WWE Network on January 25, 2020, and be held at the Toyota Center in Houston, Texas, though unlike the previous year's event, it would only feature the NXT and NXT UK brands and not also 205 Live.
 Also unlike the 2019 event, there was not a Worlds Collide Tournament with a future championship opportunity at stake.
 Instead, the card's matches were interbrand matches pitting wrestlers from NXT against those from NXT UK.

 Storylines

-The card included six matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the NXT and NXT UK brands.
-Storylines were produced on the WWE NXT and NXT UK television programs.
+The card included six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the NXT and NXT UK brands, while storylines were produced on WWE's weekly television shows, NXT and NXT UK.